SangDooNam/databse_12/README.md

 **Briefly explain the output.
 More specifically, answer the following questions:**

 - What does the error mean and why does it occur?
+NO error.
 - What property of ACID transactions is involved in the error description?
+Atomicity, Consistency

 ### Task 3